mykealw/fs-journal/quizzes/week03.md

 ```
 <!-- enter you answer in the space below -->
 ```
+let answer = staff[property]

+answer would console log as "Tim"
 ```
 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->